particle-iot-archived/chef-particle-base/README.md

 Installs/Configures useful command line tools for programming, testing, and interacting with Particle Devices (https://www.particle.io).
 By design it's meant to AS MINIMAL AS POSSIBLE so it can serve as a minimal base for other Particle chef cookbooks in a variety of compute contexts.

 There are several hard and fast rules of what can go in this cookbook to keep it minimal:

 - NO services or daemons
 - NO special users (everything happens as root)
 - NO global modifications to `$PATH`

+Cookbooks that build on this should:

+- Put custom scripts and config files under `/opt/particle-base` aka `node['particle_base']['dir']/my-infrastructure-thing`

 Goals
 ---